mgoltzsche/gpg-helper/README.md

 # gpg-helper
-Do you want to make sure your privacy stays untouched?
-Use PGP!
+Letters instead of postcards!
+If you send a mail you have to consider it a postcard unless it is encrypted with Pretty Good Privacy (PGP).
+Emails can easily be en/decrypted using Thunderbird's EnigMail plugin.
+The keys can be managed using this shell script.

-This small wrapper script around GnuPG (gpg2) aims to help you understand and use PGP.
-It configures gpg2 using best practices.
-The parameters are human readable - different to those of gpg.
-The help text covers most frequently used workflows.
+The GnuPG (gpg2) wrapper can help you manage your PGP keys.
+It improves usability by providing human readable parameters and a help text that covers most frequently used workflows.
+Furthermore it improves security by generating a secure configuration using best practices.

 ## Requirements
 GnuPG >=2.1.11